-What are the benefits of being a Freemason?
+What are some of the benefits that come from being a Freemason?

-If you are thinking of joining this Craft (a Craft that has had Kings & Presidents within its ranks) and you’re wondering what you will get out of your membership, then this is for you.
+If you are thinking of joining Freemasonry (a Fraternity which has Kings & Presidents within its ranks), this guide is for you.

 With Freemasonry, You Get A Second Family

 When you join Freemasonry, you now have a network of ~6 million brothers worldwide (estimates vary but it is in the millions).

 You’re lucky to have about a dozen of those meet in the Lodge you’ll be initiated in and they will treat you as a Brother from the first day you join.

 The respect I receive from my brothers blows me away every time it is needed.

 Your Brothers Can Be Found All Around The World